theforeman/journald-native/README.md

 ### License

+Copyright (c) 2014 Anton Smirnov

-The gem is available as open source under the terms of the GNU Lesser General Public License, version 2.1 or later.
+This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

+This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+You can find a copy of the GNU Lesser General Public License in COPYING.md or at <https://www.gnu.org/licenses/lgpl-2.1.txt>.